 Scholarship recipients will also receive ongoing opportunities for long-term networking and support through the Young Farmers Scholarship Alumni.
-Please see the full set of Young Farmers Scholarship Program Guidelines (PDF 273.86 KB) for guidance on the types of study or training that will be supported, and a list of possible Invest activities.
+Please see the full set of guidelines for guidance on the types of study or training that will be supported, and a list of possible Invest activities.

 Tips and hints

 Applicants should demonstrate a clear link between the skills acquired through the Upskill activity and the Invest activity.
-View examples of how this might work in practice.
+View examples of how this might work in practice and see the frequently asked questions.
 Study or training in the areas of business planning and management, risk management and financial literacy are encouraged.

 How to apply